 As Asharaf reached the class, to his surprise the boy was waiting for him next to his seat.
 Actually, Ashu did not plan anything as such.
 But it happened that way.
-Sometimes in life, you listen to your heart instead of brain and later when it turns out right, you feel the real happiness!
+Sometimes in life, you listen to your heart instead of brain and later when it turns out right, you feel real happiness!
 Isn't it?

 The boy was new to the class.
-It was the first time some child from other religion joined this school.
+It was the first time some child from another religion joined this school.
 Hence most of the children did not have exposure to any other than their.
-So it felt different and new experience to all.
+So it felt different and a new experience to all.
 Hailing from orthodox families, it was difficult for the children to accept an outsider like Harish into their group.
 Nobody spoke with him.
 No one sat with him.
 All were hesitant to talk with him.
 For them, he was from some other universe, just like an alien who did not believe in their God!
 Asharaf somehow did not feel anything wrong with the boy.
 He looked similar to all other kids except he wasn't wearing a topi(taqiyah).

-During lunch break, few children who looked little considerate approached Asharaf and asked, "Why are you sitting with him?
+During lunch break, a few children who looked little considerate approached Asharaf and asked, "Why are you sitting with him?
 Don't be friends with the boy.
 He is cursed.
 That's why he is not wearing taqiyah.
 Do one thing, why don't you ask him to join us?
 He will be saved then and we can let him in our gang."

-Asharaf felt it is an absurd idea.
-If God created all of us then 'the boy' is also a child of almighty.
+Asharaf felt it was an absurd idea.
+If God created all of us then 'the boy' is also a child of the almighty.
 How can he be so cruel to his own children?
 He was perplexed.
 He thought for hours but couldn't find any answer.
 He wanted to ask ammi, then he dropped the idea because he felt it's not an appropriate topic to discuss with elders.
 He was also unsure about mother's reaction.

 Anyways, he continued to sit with the boy.
 Soon he could feel the friendship was blossoming.
 But the puzzled thoughts never left him.
 Every night they turned into a big question mark and poked his sleep.
 He yearned to seek the answers to many questions which were undisclosed to him.

 'The Boy' - that's what all call him in the new school.
 He has a name - Harish.
 No one in the whole 5th grade attempt to call him that way except Asharaf.
 That made a big difference to 'the boy'.
-He saw every one are apprehensive about him.
+He saw that everyone was apprehensive about him.
 It was Asharaf who chose to sat with him when all others were reluctant.
 Harish was much relieved by that act.
 He feels Asharaf is much considerate than other children.
 Otherwise, when no one was willing to sit with him why did only he choose the other way?
 People who are considerate and tolerant can do that.

 The next day, one child who looked a friend to him asked, "We are all worried about you, friend.
 You know, those who don't believe in our God will never go to heaven.
 Why don't you join us?
 You will be saved then."
 He showed his concern and turned out to be a frenemy.

 The humiliation received from that advice was unbearable for the boy.
-He did not know what to tell.
+He did not know what to say.
 He got up from his place and walked out of the class.
 All his anger was on his father for choosing the wrong place, the wrong school for him.
 His eyes or heart, he couldn't make out which one was heavier!